 Students are exposed to algorithms to learn key quantities of dynamic capital markets, such as time-varying risk premia, time-varying volatility and unobserved realizations of random states.
 The course covers the following concepts:

 - Multivariate time series modeling

-- · Dynamic volatility modeling
+- Dynamic volatility modeling

 - Handling big financial data

 - Estimating risk premia

 - Kalman Filtering

 Weekly lectures (2 SWS) develop all algorithmic material on the whiteboard.
-Weekly tutorials (2 SWS) solve and discuss Python solutions to selected problems.